waq-r/notes/C/README.md

 ### 1.6 Arrays

 ### 1.7 Functions

 - Function arguments are pass-by-value.
 - We can provide address/pointer to a function to change the passed variables.
+- When array is passed as an argument, actually, the address of it's first element is passed.
+So, no copying of array element values.
+A function can access and change array elements.